 Each apartment has a fire extinguisher mounted to a wall near the kitchen.
-These extinguishers are inspected annually, and are designed to assist with all types of fires.
+If they are not mounted, they will be found under the kitchen sink.
+These extinguishers are inspected annually and are designed to assist with all types of fires.
 Smoke Detectors are also installed in the main common area and are inspected quarterly by PPA/RISE Maintenance Staff under RISE's Preventative Maintenance Program.
 All inspection notes and maintenance forms are filed with RISE in their facility for any review.